superfaceai/cli/README.md

       show CLI help

   -i, --interactive
       When set to true, command is used in interactive mode.
-It leads user through profile installation, provider selection, provider security and retry policy setup.
+It leads users through profile installation, provider selection, provider security and retry policy setup.
 Result of this command is ready to use superface configuration.
       Steps of command are:

       1) Superface is initialized (if not already initialized)

-      2) Selected profile installation - if profile already exists user can choose if he wants to override existing installation
+      2) Selected profile installation - if profile already exists users can choose if they want to override existing installation

       3) Select providers and install them.
-User can choose to override or skip already existing providers
+Users can choose to override or skip already existing providers

-      4) If profile contains more than one use case user can select use case to configure
+      4) If profile contains more than one use case users can select use case to configure

-      5) If there is more than one provider configured user can choose to enable provider failover (in case of problems with primary provider superface automatically switches to secondary provider)
+      5) If there is more than one provider configured users can choose to enable provider failover (in case of problems with primary provider superface automatically switches to secondary provider)

-      6) For every selected provider user can choose retry policy he want provider to use.
+      6) For every selected provider users can choose retry policy he want provider to use.
 Currently there are two supported retry policies:

       	None: superface won't retry any requests